M. N. Roy: Indian independence movement

-The Hindu-German conspiracy
+Hindu–German Conspiracy

 Many Indian nationalists, including Roy, became convinced that only through a revolution would they be able to achieve India's independence from the British Empire.
 So revolutionary nationalists looked to a rival imperial power, that of Kaiser Wilhelm's Germany, as a potential source for funds and weapons.

 In August 1914, World War I began, affecting both the UK and Germany.
 Expatriate Indian nationalists organised as the Indian Revolutionary Committee in Berlin made an informal appeal to the German government to support a revolution in India.
 Towards the end of the year, the Germans had agreed to provide funding and material to start an uprising against British rule.
 Revolution seemed near.

 The task of attaining said funding and material was entrusted to Roy.
 He was sent to Java, then controlled by the Netherlands as part of the Dutch East Indies, where over the next two months Roy was only able to obtain little funding and no armaments.

 In early 1915, Roy set out again, leaving India to search for the German armaments which were believed to be en route somewhere in the Pacific.
 Roy would not see his homeland again for 16 years.

 The plan seemed fantastic, as Roy later recounted in his posthumously published memoirs:

 "The plan was to use German ships interned in a port at the northern tip of Sumatra, to storm the Andaman Islands and free and arm the prisoners there, and land the army of liberation on the Orissa coast.
 The ships were armoured, as many big German vessels were, ready for wartime use.
 They also carried several guns each.
 The crew was composed of naval ratings.
 They had to escape from the internment camp, seize the ships, and sail....
 Several hundred rifles and other small arms with an adequate supply of ammunition could be acquired through Chinese smugglers who would get then on board the ships."

 Last minute however, the money failed to materialise and the German Consul General had seemingly vanished the day when he was to issue orders for the plan, Roy recalls.